-We're pleased to present to you this year's Annual Water Quality Report.
+We're pleased to present to you your 2022 Annual Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water source consists of 2 wells that draw from the Catahoula Formation Aquifer.